 How do you decide what kind of addiction treatment is best for you?
 Practical considerations such as cost, insurance coverage, and location are key.
 However, the choice between inpatient and outpatient may be the most important.
 In some cases, there is no decision to be made.
 For people with life-threatening illnesses or infections or who otherwise require medical stabilization, inpatient is the obvious best option.
+If these factors aren’t present, outpatient treatment for opioid addiction may be the appropriate choice.
 It is essential to look at individual needs, lifestyles, and preferences when making a decision in all other cases.
 We also recommend seeking professional advice when deciding whether to select an outpatient treatment program or a residential one.

 Choosing the best program for opioid addiction does not have to be confusing and stressful.
 At Pennsylvania Adult & Teen Challenge (PAATC), our staff can answer your questions about what kind of opioid rehab center is best for you.
 We are standing by you when you call 844.442.8673 or fill out our online form.